 I'm Kurt Frankenberg, and I have discovered how to truly put the odds on the side on the individual investor.
-It uses a principle that has been in front of our eyes all along, but is rarely used or understood.
-Other systems advocate treating the stock market like a business.
-My system really does.

 This analysis is not correct.
 In the case of the underlying moving up, the ITM LEAP’s delta will also increase from a 70 to something higher while the married puts 70 delta will decrease.
 Likewise the opposite will occur if the underlying moves down.
 The only real difference is the additional cost of the extrinsic value of the LEAP vs the stock……this assumes you plan to close out the trade well before the LEAP expires.
 It would be interesting to see the number of contracts it would take to establish when it would be more advantageous to use LEAPs vs underlying for a given amount of capital.